 I can await your estimate of my character with the same confidence with which I await the exercise of your power; for I regard it as

-By these words in 158 AD, Lucius Apuleius, a Latin prose writer, ended his defence in the basilica of Sabratha; he was charged with having forced a rich widow into marrying him with magic.
+By these words in 158 AD, Lucius Apuleius, a Latin prose writer (The Metamorphoses or the Golden Asse), ended his defence in the basilica of Sabratha; he was charged with having forced a rich widow into marrying him with magic.
+He probably had a house in Ostia.

 Baptistery behind the basilica

-In the Vth century the basilica was modified and turned into a large church; its apsidal part houses a full-immersion baptismal font; it has the shape of a cross and three steps representing the Trinity leading down into the font.
+In the Vth century the basilica was modified and turned into a large church; its apsidal part houses a full-immersion baptismal font; it has the shape of a cross and three steps representing the Trinity leading down into the font, similar to one found on the Isle of Djerba, not far from Sabratha.

 View from the Capitolium with the theatre in the background